 Fill out the application and medical form and send it to your national Scout association for their approval before January 1.

-Your national Scout association will approve your application and send it to: International Division, Boy Scouts of America, 1325 West Walnut Hill Lane, P.O.
+Your national Scout association will approve your application and send it to: International Division, Scouting America, 1325 West Walnut Hill Lane, P.O.
 Box 152079, Irving, Texas 75015-2079, U.S.A.
-All applications must be received by the BSA by January 31.
+All applications must be received by the Scouting America by January 31.
 Applications received after this date will not be considered for placement.

 If you have any questions, contact your Scout association.